logdna/terraform-provider-logdna/README.md

 exported in your shell.
 Your service key can be generated or retrieved from your LogDNA account at **Settings > Organization > API Keys**.

+To run the archiving tests, you will need to have `S3_BUCKET`, `GCS_BUCKET`, `GCS_PROJECTID` environment variables exported in your shell.
+These should be valid settings to create S3 and GCS archiving configurations.

 ### Local Test, Build, & Install

 During development, the full test suite can be run with: